 Let’s take the squat as an example – The following progression, is a simple and incredibly effective way of strength training without equipment.

-Arguably the most effective method of building maximal strength – and the core component of our Superhuman Strength Protocol – isometrics are an incredibly valuable tool when building strength without equipment.
+Arguably the most effective method of building maximal strength – and the core component of our Unshakable Strength Protocol – isometrics are an incredibly valuable tool when building strength without equipment.

 All you need, is an object that won’t move when you apply force against it.